 Core is a pioneering three-year project (2018–2020) aiming to better understand, equip and empower women to lead healthier sexual and reproductive lives.
 Moving beyond vertically-driven thinking about care-provision, Core charts a way forward to better respond to dynamic sexual and reproductive health care-seeking behaviours among women in India, Kenya, Nigeria and Tanzania.
 It combines human-centered design and interdisciplinary approaches to co-create new solutions for women’s sexual and reproductive health and wellbeing.
-The project is supported by the Bill & Melinda Gates Foundation and implemented by M4ID, in close collaboration with in-country and global partners.
+The project is supported by the Bill & Melinda Gates Foundation and implemented by Scope (formerly known as M4ID), in close collaboration with in-country and global partners.

 Core has three main objectives: